Earn your BS in Business Administration at a School Where “Students Really Matter”

 Get down to business on day one

 You’re admitted into the BSBA program right away, which differentiates Olin from many other top-ranked business schools.
 You’ll discuss course options with your academic advisor before you arrive on campus – and throughout your time at Olin.
-During the first semester of your freshman year, you take a business adminstration foundations course co-taught by Olin senior faculty and academic advisors.
+During the first semester of your freshman year, you take a business administration foundations course co-taught by Olin senior faculty and academic advisors.

-Choose from nine majors in your sophomore year.
+Choose from eight majors in your sophomore year.
 If desired, add a second major from Olin or minors and a second major from the university’s six other schools.
 Going forward, internships, study-abroad, and experiential-learning courses encourage you to use your knowledge and tools to solve real-world management problems – application that sharpens your analytical and decision-making skills.

 Collaboration over competition